 What do you hear when you start your car and listen to your engine?
 Is it the savage roar of high performance?
 Or does it sound more like it is screeching for help?

 No one wants to imagine their motor as crying.
 We’d much rather think of our engines purring down the neighborhood gracefully or chewing up the asphalt as we speed away.

 Yet even the toughest of motors can have problems and give out sounds that make us want to help track down the troubles.
-Often it’s nothing, sometimes it’s serious.
-We’ve assembled a quick guide to diagnosing common engine noises to help you avoid potential damage.
+Kidney Cars has assembled a quick guide to help you diagnose and remedy these seven common engine noises.

 Sounds like: Clicking noise during acceleration.